awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 The text string that is written to describe the format of the data that is classified; for example, `special-logs`\.

 **Grok pattern**
 The set of patterns that are applied to the data store to determine whether there is a match\.
-These patterns are from AWS Glue [built\-in](#classifier-builtin-patterns) patterns and any custom patterns you define\.
+These patterns are from AWS Glue [built\-in patterns](#classifier-builtin-patterns) and any custom patterns that you define\.
 The following is an example of a grok pattern:

 ```